-Edinburgh-based Tesco Bank said that Higgins will retire in February after ten years as its boss.
+The Edinburgh-based bank said that Higgins will retire in February after ten years as its boss.

-He joined the lender in 2008 after the supermarket giant bought out Royal Bank of Scotland’s 50 per cent stake in what was a joint venture between the two groups.
+Higgins joined Tesco Bank in 2008 after the supermarket giant bought out Royal Bank of Scotland’s 50 per cent stake in what was a joint venture between the two firms.

 • READ MORE: Tesco Bank pays out £2.5m to customers after hacking